packit/status/content/issues/2024-07-02-release-monitoring.org-outage.md

 As a result, no Packit update dist-git pull requests will be created.

 There is a workaround: edit your release-monitoring.org project and tick the `Check latest release on submit` checkbox.

+_Update_: It seems that the issue has been resolved and new release bugzillas are being filed automatically again.